QuantEcon/lecture-python-intro/linear_algebra.md

 \end{aligned}
 $$

-(In both cases, demand decreases when the price of either good goes up.)
+(We are assuming demand decreases when the price of either good goes up.)

 Let's suppose that supply is given by